In the current article, we will review how to use PowerShell commands for managing the…

 Get-Mailbox -ResultSize Unlimited | Set-Clutter -Enable $True

-2. Display information about clutter settings
+2. Display clutter information using PowerShell

 PowerShell command syntax: